Analysis | After Jordan Love struggles in his first start, the Packers’ future isn’t any clearer

 LaFleur faulted himself for the Packers’ failures on third down, saying he didn’t plan well enough for the zero blitzes — rushes without a safety staying back — the Chiefs brought consistently.

 “Jordan, I was really proud of the way he played,” LaFleur said.
 “He hung in there.
 He was taking hits and delivering the ball.
 I thought he did a really good job.
-Ultimately, I’ve got to be better and this one falls squarely on me.”
+Ultimately, I’ve got to be better, and this one falls squarely on me.”

 Love didn’t fold, even after a fourth-quarter interception.
-With five minutes left in the fourth quarter, on 4th and 5, against another blitz from a Kansas City defense intent on pressuring him, he floated a sideline pass to Allen Lazard, who ducked under a tackle and scooted into the end zone for a 20-yard touchdown.
+With five minutes left in the fourth quarter, on fourth and five, against another blitz from a Kansas City defense intent on pressuring him, he floated a sideline pass to Allen Lazard, who ducked under a tackle and scooted into the end zone for a 20-yard touchdown.

 Love never got the ball back, with the Chiefs grinding down the rest of the clock.
 He may not see the field again for a year, or maybe longer depending on how the rest of Rodgers’s career unfolds.
 Barring setbacks, Rodgers will be eligible to return next Sunday.
 Love will bide his time, waiting for another opportunity after his inconclusive debut.
 The league waited more than a year to see the player to whom the Packers had tied their future.
 Now, he’ll wait again.